Ruby Fierro, Division Director

 The Shasta County Re-Entry Court (REC), is an intensive program designed to evaluate, monitor and provide offenders with comprehensive and coordinated services and integrated treatment.
 The goal of this Court is to increase public safety, while reducing recidivism, the abuse of alcohol and illegal drugs, and the burden on law enforcement and other county resources.
 The REC program draws on the expertise and cooperation of the Shasta County Superior Court, the Shasta County Offices of the District Attorney and Public Defender, the Shasta County Probation Department, the Shasta County Sheriff’s Office and other local law enforcement agencies, local advocacy and support agencies, and private providers of behavioral health, substance abuse and ancillary services.
 The core REC Team consists of representatives from the Shasta County Superior Court, District Attorney, Public Defender, and Probation.
 REC is a mandatory program, which lasts a minimum of one year and is designed for high risk offenders who have a history of noncompliance with conditions of supervision and/or the law.
 Offenders will progress through the multiple phases of the program attending court and treatment programs on a regular basis as determined by the offender’s case/treatment plan and the REC team.

 Sex Offender Caseload

-All offenders placed under supervision are assessed using the State Authorized Risk Assessment Tool for Sex Offenders the SARATSO (Sexual Offense Recidivism Risk Assessment).
+All sex offenders placed under supervision are assessed using the State Authorized Risk Assessment Tool for Sex Offenders the SARATSO (Sexual Offense Recidivism Risk Assessment).
 A collaborative approach to sex offender management, known as the Containment Model, is used in Shasta County.
-This model requires communication and collaboration among the supervising officer, treatment provider, and the polygraph examiner.
+This model requires communication and collaboration among the supervising probation officer, treatment provider, and the polygraph examiner.
 The officer meets regularly with offenders as well as treatment providers.
 Communication with various other local agencies also occurs on a regular basis.